Thursday, March 31, 2022

 (1951) Dir.
 Norman Dawn

-The key thing that makes it all work is the deadpan approach.
-The library score treats it all as a serious jungle thriller in that time-honored safari-stock-footage-packed B-movie tradition.
-We're treated to pleasing black-and-white Bronson Canyon and shoreline scenery that syncs well with stock footage of frolicking orangutans, patient leopards watching from tree branches, and--to add to the post-structural confusion--North American groundhogs, owls and a moose.
-The believably Amazon (i.e. big and tall), sexually aggressive white sirens are, once found, portrayed as both ennobled and empowered by their self-government.
-Only one of their tribe wants to go off with the men at the end, because she falls in love.
-The rest stay as they are, unconquered.
-Best of all, these women laugh at the men's feeble attempts to be tough.
-As the queen, intimidating Dana Broccoli talks like a drunk lisping Zsa Zsa Gabor.
-When the handsome alpha male threatens to use "force" to resist her plan to sacrifice the other two men to the fire god, she just bats him effortlessly to the ground, laughing "haha no force!"
-In order to spare himself by proving his 'stwong' status, one of the non-alpha men engages in the best girl vs. Amazon fight to the death since the one between John Terlesky and Gorgo (Deanna Boher) in Deathstalker 2 (1987), no faint praise.
+The key thing that makes it all work despite the plethora of lame titles, is the deadpan subversive approach. tSex reversal comedy may be in the cards, but the library score treats it all as a serious jungle thriller in that time-honored safari-stock-footage-packed B-movie tradition.
+Pleasingly familiar Bronson Canyon and shoreline scenery and sultry shots of sexy Amazons peering from behind trees, and/or linking up with giant apes, syncs surprisingly well with stock footage of frolicking orangutans, patient leopards watching from their hidden branches for the chance to strike, and--to add to the post-structural collage effect--bringing it to aa almost Fatal Glass of Beer level surrealist boil--North American groundhogs, owls and a moose.
+Best of all, the believably Amazon (i.e. big and tall), sexually aggressive white sirens are both ennobled and empowered by their self-government.
+Only one of their tribe still wants to go off with the men at the end, because she falls in love.
+The rest stay as they are, unconquered, laughing at the men's feeble attempts at manly authority.
+When the handsome alpha male threatens to use "force" to resist her plan to sacrifice the other two men to the fire god, the tribe's intimidating leader (Dana Broccoli, who sounds like a drunk Zsa Zsa Gabor) she just bats him effortlessly to the ground, laughing.
+In order to spare his life by proving his 'stwong' status, one of the non-alpha men agrees to a fight to the death with one of the Amazons, leading to a battle of the sexes equaled only by the one between Deathstalker (John Terlesky) and Gorgo (Deanna Boher) in Deathstalker 2 (1987).
+Higher praise I cannot imagine.

-These men, first ga-ga-ing over the white sirens story then then seeking to escape once they're successful and realize the sirens, i.e. "the Ulama," aren't the pushovers they thought.
-Taking them prisoner one at a time, the Ulama plan to marry the alpha male lead to the queen, and to sacrifice the other two to their fire god (it is "jungle" law!).
-During a tribal music making celebration replete with blonde drummers, a girl in a furry-tailed bikini does a kind mad semi-stripper shimmy (top).
-We also see the girls hunt (i.e. interlock with gazelle stock footage), sing by the fire, eat watermelon, spit the seeds out, and bathe by a lovely waterfall (i.e. they bathe in back yard pond intercut with waterfall footage).
+These men, first ga-ga-ing over the white sirens mentioned in Kirby's story are determined to find them, then just as determined to escape them once it turns out the "Ulama" aren't the pushovers they thought.
+Taking the men prisoner one at a time, the Ulama plan to marry the alpha male lead to the queen, and to sacrifice the other two to their fire god (it is the law!).
+During a tribal celebration replete with blonde drummers and a girl in a furry-tailed bikini doing an inspired shimmy (top).
+We also see the girls hunt (i.e. interlock with gazelle stock footage), sing by the fire, eat watermelon (was this movie an inspiration for Kansas Bowling's BC Butcher?) and bathe by a lovely waterfall (i.e. a back yard pond intercut with waterfall footage).

-There are some movies like this where you can feel the resentment and seething distrust emanating from the half-naked girls over being gazed at, hampering the idea that they are a strong bunch of Amazons.
+There are some amazon movies where you can feel the resentment and seething distrust emanating from the half-naked girls towards the camera, hampering the idea that they are a strong bunch of Amazons.
 This is perhaps a result of some groping director or verbally abusive producer making the shoot a chore, eager to put the women in 'their place' lest the powerful women they play give them the 'wrong' ideas.
 But then there are movies where the filmmakers seem to genuinely love strong women, and the actresses playing them seem to be having a grand time, neither taking it so seriously it becomes a downer (like the 1967 Prehistoric Women) nor playing it so broadly it becomes camp the (i.e, the 1950 Prehistoric Women).
-The girls in Bowanga do it right, playing it in a deadpan cool Switchblade Sisters kind of way, i.e. in on the joke but still badass.
+The girls in Bowanga do it just right, playing it in a deadpan cool Switchblade Sisters kind of way, i.e. in on the joke but still badass.

 That said, Bowangam Bowanga is not perfect: when we see a scene early on of a giant gorilla (Ray Corrigan?) holding hands with a white native girl as they stop to look at the white hunters, we're encouraged to hope this will turn into an Untamed Mistress/Bride of the Beast type of thing.
 Very exciting to imagine these girls protected by some big gorilla muscle ala Julie London in Nabonga.